JDBOYYYY/reditBot/README.md

 We utilize Playwright and TypeScript for this automation.

 ## Setting Up
+Run `npm i`
+This command installs everything you need and sets up the project for immediate use.

 To run this code, you must specify a user in the `.env` file.
 You can find an example configuration in the `envExample` file.